BU-Spark/ml-herbarium/POC/README.md

 3. pp_ocr_inference.ipynb
 This notebook is mainly used for going throught the whole process of running the PP-OCR pipeline, including reading and displaying sample images, using default PP_OCRv3 model to perform detection only, using default PP_OCRv3 model to perform recognition only, using default PP_OCRv3 model to perform both detection and recognition, loading ground truth label and corpuse, and using string grouper to evaluate the performance for all the images in a given directory.

+  - How should results be stored?
+    The result for PP_OCR pipeline can be saved in a given directory. it's an optional argument, please refer to the section "Let's use PaddleOCR on both detection and recognization" in this notebook.
+Note, since there are thousands of image will be processes, so the result won't be saved in batch processing.
+  - How about an interface to query the results?
+Can a result be manually corrected and stored?
+    There is a function "display_OCR_result_with_imgID(imgID)" can be used to extract the image for a given imgID (You can try it in the notebook, it assume you have img_dict store in the local memory).
+For any case a manual inspection is needed, you can use this function for debugging or analysis purpose!

 4. ppocr_test.py
 This file shuold be used for batch processing purpose, which allow you to run it in SCC.
 It contains all the important codes that you need to run the whole OCR pipeline and evaluation.
 It's less interpretable.
 If you want to get more understanding about how to use PP_OCR pipeline and see the output that will come out, please refer to [PP_OCR Notebook](./pp_ocr_inference.ipynb) or the [Project Slide](./ML%20Practicum%20Project%20Update.pdf).